 What Is It?

 An actinic keratosis, also known as a solar keratosis, is a scaly or crusty growth (lesion).
 It most often appears on the bald scalp, face, ears, lips, backs of the hands and forearms, shoulders, neck or any other areas of the body frequently exposed to the sun.
-You’ll most often see the plural, “keratoses,” because there is seldom just one.
+You’ll often see the plural, “keratoses,” because there is seldom just one.

 Most often, actinic keratoses develop slowly and reach a size from an eighth to a quarter of an inch.
 Early on, they may disappear only to reappear later.
 Most become red, but some will be light or dark tan, pink, red, a combination of these, or the same color as your skin.
 Occasionally they itch or produce a pricking or tender sensation.
 They can also become inflamed and surrounded by redness.
 In rare instances, actinic keratoses can even bleed.